 Where can I see Biobot's variant sequencing results?

 If your organization has chosen to join the Biobot Network, you can see the sequencing results of your location’s samples on Biobot’s public data visualization at biobot.io/data.
-These results published on our website are aggregated by region and by county and updated weekly.
+These results published on our website are aggregated by region and by county, and are updated weekly.
 For more information on the sequencing results reported on the data visualization, please visit FAQ - Data Visualization vs. Standard Reports.

 Can I receive variant sequencing data specific to my location?